vikingair/brocolito/README.md

 to install the CLI dependencies and a simple [setup](.github/actions/brocolito-setup) to set up the CLI.

 In this [workflow](.github/workflows/pr.yml) you can see it in action.

+### Future plans

+- Add tab completion
+- Add linting, formatting and testing to this repo
+- Enforce linting and testing in workflow
+- Create an initial setup using `create-brocolito-cli` package
+  - Then you can set the above up using `pnpm create brocolito-cli`
+- Include some more examples of interesting CLI relevant features that can be adopted